open-xchange/appsuite-frontend/documentation/customize/app/first-app.md

 grunt show-config:local --output grunt/local.conf.json
 ```

-To use the remote www.ox.io AppSuite server, open up the file grunt/local.conf.json in your editor and add `https://www.ox.io/appsuite/` to the server setting of the appserver section.
+To use the remote www.ox.io OX App Suite server, open up the file grunt/local.conf.json in your editor and add `https://www.ox.io/appsuite/` to the server setting of the appserver section.
 Also make sure that the protocol setting is set to https.
 Else you will get https redirect errors in your browser.

-INFO: If you are using a locally installed AppSuite server (in a VM or similar in your local network), just modify the server + protocol accordingly.
+INFO: If you are using a locally installed OX App Suite server (in a VM or similar in your local network), just modify the server + protocol accordingly.

 Then start the development server: